This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 Jenny Lake Campground

-First of all, Jenny Lake Campground is situated just a few hundred yards from the east shore of Jenny Lake and the views are pretty spectacular with Teewinot Mountain and Cascade Canyon across Jenny Lake.
+Jenny Lake Campground is a small, quiet spot with just 61 sites, making it one of my favorites in Grand Teton.
+It’s located a few hundred yards from the east shore of Jenny Lake, with Teewinot Mountain and Cascade Canyon right across the water.

 Jenny Lake Campground / Where to Stay in Grand Teton